 We encourage all travelers to review the itinerary and pace of any trips that interest them prior to booking to ensure they can fully participate in all activities.
 We are happy to look into ways in which we can accommodate traveler needs or offer alternate activities where possible.
 If you have questions about whether an Atlas Obscura trip is right for you, please email us at firstname.lastname@example.org or call (646) 961-4857.

 Yes!
 We provide amazing access to incredible places that we hope surprise even the most knowledgeable insiders.
 If you live in the area and want to come along for part of a trip, drop us a line and we'll work to make it happen.

-From any trip itinerary page, click the purple "Reserve Now" button at the top right of the page.
-You can also reach out to us via e-mail at email@example.com or call us at (+1) 646-961-4857, and we'll help you through the process.
-To hold your spot, we need a $500 deposit, which is fully refundable within three days of your reservation.
+On any trip itinerary page, scroll down to the Upcoming Departures section and click the “Book” button.
+You’ll then be directed to Airbnb to complete your reservation and payment.
+You can also reach out to us via email at email@example.com or call us at (+1) 646-961-4857, and we’ll help you through the process.

 You can join any sold-out trip's waitlist by clicking the purple “Join the Waitlist” button at the top right of the itinerary page.
 If any spots open up, we offer them to travelers according to when they joined the waitlist.
 If a trip is sold out, there’s a very good chance we’ll offer it again in the future.
 Keep an eye out for new trip announcements via our trips newsletter.

 Not yet, but we're happy to recommend places and foods from Atlas Obscura to help you plan your travels.

 We know that plans can change unexpectedly, which is why our trips are fully refundable until 60 days prior to departure.
 We also encourage you to purchase trip cancellation insurance (see below) in case you have to cancel less than 60 days before the trip starts.